badhri-hari/shoreguardians-website/README.md

 ## Installation

-Although this project is not meant to be run locally given its informational purpose, you may follow these steps if you wish to do so:
+This project is not meant to be run locally given its informational purpose, you may follow these steps if you wish to do so:

 1. **Clone the repository:**